Battle of Minh Thanh Road

-Part of Operation El Paso II, The Battle of Minh Thanh Road took place on 9 July 1966 when a Viet Cong force attacked a 1st Infantry Division column and in turn was attacked by a larger reaction force based on three infantry battalions and supporting fire.
-The Viet Cong, primarily armed with RPG-2, recoilless rifles and small arms engaged and destroyed some vehicles in the initial column but were pushed back by the combined reaction force.
-The attacking Viet Cong unit was able to fall back using the heavy jungle in the area as cover.
+Part of Operation El Paso II, The Battle of Minh Thanh Road took place on 9 July 1966 when a Viet Cong (VC) force attacked a 1st Infantry Division column and in turn was attacked by a larger reaction force based on three infantry battalions and supporting fire.
+The VC, primarily armed with RPG-2, recoilless rifles and small arms engaged and destroyed some vehicles in the initial column but were pushed back by the combined reaction force.
+The attacking VC unit was able to fall back using the heavy jungle in the area as cover.

 Background

-The commander of the 1st Infantry Division, General William E. DePuy tasked Col Sidney Berry with luring the Viet Cong to attack a small convoy and then destroying the Viet Cong with a much larger reaction force.
-Based on signals intelligence indicating the presence of a Viet Cong command post in the area large enough to support a regiment, Col Berry chose the Minh Thanh Road/Route 245, which branched off Highway 13 as the best site for the operation.
+The commander of the 1st Infantry Division, General William E. DePuy tasked Colonel Sidney Berry with luring the VC to attack a small convoy and then destroying the VC with a much larger reaction force.
+Based on signals intelligence indicating the presence of a VC command post in the area large enough to support a regiment, Berry chose the Minh Thanh Road/Route 245, which branched off Highway 13 as the best site for the operation.
 DePuy let the province chief and his staff in Binh Long know a convoy of bulldozers and supply vehicles with a light armored cavalry escort would be sent from An Lộc to Minh Thanh, ostensibly to repair the Minh Thanh airfield.
-The general suspected the VC had one or more agents in the province chief's offices and felt this was the best way to lure the VC into launching an attack.
+DePuy suspected the VC had one or more agents in the province chief's offices and felt this was the best way to lure the VC into launching an attack.
 But instead of a small convoy, the actual force consisted of two full armored cavalry troops with attached infantry (Task Force Dragoon) and four additional infantry battalions nearby as blocking and reaction forces.

-On 7 July two artillery firebases were established: Artillery Base 1 6 kilometres southwest of An Lộc and west of Highway 13 with a mixed battery of artillery; and Artillery Base 2 8 kilometres south of An Lộc and east of Highway 13 with a battery of 105mm guns.
-The 2nd Battalion, 2nd Infantry Regiment (2/2nd Infantry) was deployed in small groupos to Minh Thanh, joining the 1st Battalion, 18th Infantry Regiment (1/18th Infantry).
+On 7 July two artillery firebases were established: Artillery Base 1, 6km southwest of An Lộc and west of Highway 13 with a mixed battery of artillery; and Artillery Base 2, 8km south of An Lộc and east of Highway 13 with a battery of 105 mm guns.
+The 2nd Battalion, 2nd Infantry Regiment (2/2nd Infantry) was deployed in small groups to Minh Thanh, joining the 1st Battalion, 18th Infantry Regiment (1/18th Infantry).
 On 8 July the 1st Battalion, 28th Infantry Regiment (1/28th Infantry) deployed 2.5 kilometres east of Artillery Base 1 and the 1st Battalion, 16th Infantry Regiment was deployed at Quần Lợi Base Camp.